 I spent 2-hours learning the ropes of a zombie survival strategist game.
 There is a guy who works there that speaks English and will be more than happy to help you choose a game and jam with you.

 Although there aren’t any snacks or food on sale, you will have to pay a measly fee of 60 baht to geek out for a couple of hours.

 4. Watch Movies and Hang Out with Cats

 Visiting the Catmosphere Cafe was a major highlight of my time in Chiang Mai.
 I have been wanting to go to a cat café and hang out with adorable furry felines for years!

 The café itself is quite expensive with all drinks and food well over 100 baht.
 But, if you book the movie deal (yes, you can book a room and watch a sci-fi space movie with cats!) you get to spend two hours here with complimentary popcorn and corn for only 250 baht!

 Ready.
 Set.
 Geek out!

-Pack a picnic and spend the afternoon enjoying being surround by nature only minutes away from the city center.
+Pack a picnic and spend the afternoon enjoying being surrounded by nature only minutes away from the city centre.